deepdoctection/deepdoctection/README.md

 pip install ".[source-all-pt]"
 ```

-installs all available external libraries that can be used for inference (e.g. DocTr, pdfplumber, fastText, ...).
+will install all available external libraries that can be used for inference (e.g. DocTr, pdfplumber, fastText, ...).

 For more installation options check [**this**](https://deepdoctection.readthedocs.io/en/latest/manual/install.html) site.